 - Everything else: Pinocchio's Daring Journey, Mad Tea Party, King Arthur Carrousel, Storybook Land Canal Boats, it's a small world

-***Peter Pan can be a very risky first choice.
-To experience it with a 0-15 minute wait, you must be at the very front of the rope drop crowds on a non-Early Entry Day and walk very speedily straight to the attraction (no time to park a stroller!).
-I often skip it because it is so competitive.
-Definitely do not do it if you are entering at regular rope drop on a day that has Early Entry.
-The Early Entry guests will already have clogged the line too substantially.
+***Be aware that Peter Pan can be a very risky first choice.
+To experience it with a 0-15 minute wait, you must be at the very front of the rope drop crowds and walk very speedily straight to the attraction (no time to park a stroller!).
+Personally, I often skip it because it is so competitive.
+If you are serious about doing Peter Pan, I recommend getting to Disneyland's security entrances a full hour or more before park opening so you can get into the parks to be at the very front of the rope.

-One variation of this strategy is to ride 2-4 of your favorite Fantasyland attractions and then head back to Toontown to ride Mickey and Minnie's Runaway Railway.
+One variation of this strategy is to ride 3-4 of your favorite Fantasyland attractions and then head back to Toontown to ride Mickey and Minnie's Runaway Railway.
 It's far enough back in the park that the line takes awhile to build now that it is no longer brand new.
+You can then head to Roger Rabbit's Car Toon Spin and/or it's a small world, for a morning maximizing the classics that little kids will love.

 Strategy 2: Space Race